SundusElSayed/SundusElSayed/README.md

-# Hi there, I'm Sondos ElSayed! 👋
+# Hi there, I'm Sondos ElSayed!

 ## 🚀 About Me
-I'm a **Data Analyst** with strong analytical and problem-solving skills.
-I have experience in:
-- 📊 **Data Analysis & Visualization**: Power BI, Tableau, Excel
-- 🛢️ **Database Management & SQL**: Writing complex queries, optimizing databases
-- 🐍 **Python & Libraries**: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn
+I am a **Computer Science Graduate (2022)** with **2 years of frontend development experience**.
+Now, I am passionately transitioning into **Data Analysis**, learning **Python, Power BI, and SQL** with hands-on experience in data analysis, visualization, and reporting.
+I specialize in building interactive dashboards and leveraging data to drive business strategies.
+My goal is to transform raw data into meaningful insights that support decision-making and business growth.

 ## 🛠 Skills